mentalisttraceur/python-compose/README.rst

     this implementation than preventing caching would be if it was implemented in ``compose``.

-  * A caching variant can be implemented on top of the current non-caching ``compose``:
+  * A caching variant can be implemented fairly easily on top of the current non-caching ``compose``:

     .. code:: python